Goraf/html-and-css-is-hard/README.md

 5. CSS selectors
    > Class selectors, descendant selectors, more useful \<div>’s, styling links with pseudo-classes, and why ID selectors are a bad idea.

+6. Floats
+   > Introduction to CSS float-based layouts, controlling the horizontal flow of the page, clearing floats, and hiding overflow.